 You must also travel with a companion if you need help with medication, breathing, feeding etc. In order to travel alone you need to be self-reliant and not require assistance transferring from your seat.

-If you require extra leg room this must be pre-booked with your airline before you travel.
+Extra leg room must be pre-booked with your airline before you travel.

 Generally on charter airlines extra leg room seats are situated in the emergency exit rows.
 For safety reasons these seats cannot be occupied by any passengers requiring assistance.
 Therefore, if you require assistance and extra leg room, your airline will seat you at the front of the plane near to the toilets.